 - If you are a member of an organization where no one can access UW Libraries resources from your work site, contact your organization’s IT support about possible firewall issues.

 Very rarely, more serious issues with your workstation can impede your access.
-Please work with your personal IT support to look for viruses, operating system failures,
+Please work with your personal IT support to look for viruses, operating system failures, and firewall issues.

 Why do some of the links in PubMed send me to pages where I’m asked for a credit card to access full text articles?